locutusjs/locutus/website/source/about.md

 - /about/
 ---

-Locutus is assimilating other languages' standard libraries to JavaScript for fun and educational purposes.
-For three reasons
+Locutus is assimilating other languages' standard libraries into JavaScript for fun and educational purposes.

+We're doing this for three reasons

 1. to see if we can
 1. as a rainy Sunday afternoon pastime, porting a function can be rewarding and deepen your understanding of languages, not unlike solving a crossword puzzle : )